tolitius/monr/README.md

 ### Grouping Rates

 In case more than one rate is needed, monr will group them for you in a single report.
-That is a default behavior.
+It is a default behavior.
-In case a certain rate needs not to be grouped, it can be started with ":group false".
+In case a certain rate does not need to be grouped, it can be started with ":group false".

 Here is an example of grouping two rates together.
 The gist is: "in order to group them, just start them":